 While Las Margaritas, from the outset, admitted several unintentional violations of the FLSA and agreed to pay appropriate back wages of $124,000, the DOL insisted on going to trial seeking additional damages.
 A one week trial was held before the Honorable Nitza Quiñones Alejandro in Federal Court, Philadelphia, Pennsylvania (E.D.
 PA.)

-Last month, on December 27, 2018, the Federal Court issued a Memorandum Opinion and Judgment Order finding in Las Margaritas’ favor on all remaining monetary damages claims.
+On December 27, 2018, the Federal Court issued a Memorandum Opinion and Judgment Order finding in Las Margaritas’ favor on all remaining monetary damages claims.

 Lead counsel, Neil A. Morris said, “This was a complete win for Las Margaritas.
 For more than a year before this lawsuit was filed, Las Margaritas was trying to pay the appropriate back wages due but the DOL wanted Las Margaritas to pay millions of dollars more without any justification.
 The DOL’s refusal to participate in good faith settlement negotiations, both before suit and during, left Las Margaritas no choice but to go to trial.”

 The Federal Judge, in a comprehensive Opinion, rejected all of the DOL’s claims for additional damages and additional penalties ruling in favor of Las Margaritas.

 Neil A. Morris is Chair of the firm’s Philadelphia Labor and Employment Group.
 He has passionately represented employers for the last 30 years.
 He concentrates in the areas of labor and employment, municipal labor law, employment discrimination, defamation defense, commercial litigation, and business litigation.
 He has served as Special/Labor Counsel for more than 35 Pennsylvania Townships and Boroughs, the County of Bucks and many private employers.
 He is often brought into municipalities to handle “crisis” situations involving employees and/or management.